ce1011/sheet-music-generator/Readme.md

 ```

-2. The GUI will open in your default web browser.
+2. The GUI will open.
 Follow the on-screen instructions to select a music file and start the transcription process.

 3. The transcription result will be saved as `drums.xml` in the project directory.